*Updated on July 21, 2023*

 A claim was filed against the State as soon as FKC&S’s client came out of his coma.
 Steven H. Cohen tried the liability portion of the case in the New York State Court of Claims, which is the exclusive forum for civil litigation seeking damages against the State of New York or certain other State-related entities.

 The State produced an expert who opined that the speed limit was 55 mph near the scene, which the judge refused to credit.
-A decision was then rendered by the judge, finding that the speed limit was in fact 30 mph and that the trooper was speeding.
+In October 2022, a decision was rendered by the judge, finding that the speed limit was in fact 30 mph and that the trooper was speeding.
 The judge found the State to be 60 percent at fault and the court found that the State’s investigation was intended to minimize the trooper’s responsibility.